 National Civil Rights Museum and the Lorraine Motel

-The National Civil Rights Museum is located adjacent to the former Lorraine Motel where Martin Luther King, Jr. was assassinated on April 4, 1968.
-The Lorraine Motel manager, Walter Lane Bailey, ensured that King's room be left as it was that fateful day and visitors to the museum can view the room as they move through the museum.
-The museum was established in 1991 and features interactive exhibits, historic collections, as well as dynamic speakers for a rotating schedule of special events that are open to the public.
+Opening in 1925, The Lorraine Motel is most famous for being the site of Martin Luther King Jr.‘s assassination.
+King Jr. was assassinated on April 4, 1968.
+The Lorraine Motel manager, Walter Lane Bailey, ensured that King's suite be left as it was that fateful day and visitors to the museum can view the room as they move throughout the museum.
+The National Civil Rights museum was established in 1991 and features interactive exhibits, historic collections, and dynamic speakers for a rotating schedule of special events that are open to the public.
 The museum's main galleries trace the history of the Civil Rights Movement from the 17th century to the present.
 Visitors begin within the original Lorraine Motel and continue through the exhibits within the Young & Morrow and Boarding House buildings across Mulberry Street.

 Backstory and Context

-The original hotel was constructed in 1920 and later additions were added throughout the years.
-The hotel was known as the Windsor Hotel and then renamed the Marquette prior to World War II.
-Walter Baily bought the hotel in 1945, named it after his wife Lorraine, and during the segregation movement his mainly catered to African American clientele.
-During the 1960s some of the more famous occupants, other than King, included Ray Charles, Aretha Franklin, and Otis Redding.
-After King’s assassination on April 4, 1968 rooms 306 and 307 were closed off from the public immediately and used preserved by Bailey.
-Later on, the motel rooms would be converted to single room efficiency apartments.
-By 1982 the motel was in foreclosure and was bought by the Martin Luther King Memorial Foundation and in 1988 it ceased being a motel.
+The original hotel was constructed as a 16-room building named the Windsorlorrine Hotel in 1925.
+It would be renamed the Marquette prior to World War II.
+Walter Baily bought the hotel in 1945, named it after his wife, Lorraine, and during the segregation movement, his hotel mainly catered to African- American customers.
+During the 1960s, some of the more famous occupants were civil rights advocate Martin Luther King Jr., singer Ray Charles, singer Aretha Franklin, and The Staple Singers music band.
+After King’s assassination on April 4, 1968, suites 306 and 307 were closed off from the public immediately and were preserved by Bailey.
+Later on, the motel rooms would be converted into single-room efficiency apartments.
+By 1982, the motel was in foreclosure and was bought by the Martin Luther King Memorial Foundation ending operations as a hotel a few years later in 1988.